8 Sights in Sanlúcar de Barrameda, Spain (with Map and Images)

 Las Covachas

-Las Covachas or the Shops of the Sierpes is a Gothic-style merchant's market located in the Cuesta de Belén of the Spanish city of Sanlúcar de Barrameda (Cádiz) The Covachas were declared a Historic-Artistic Monument in 1978, along with the Palace of the Dukes of Medina Sidonia, a building to which they are attached.
-They are part of the Historic-Artistic Site of Sanlúcar de Barrameda declared as such in 1973 and were declared of Cultural Interest in 2007.
+Las Covachas or the Shops of the Sierpes is a Gothic-style merchants' market located on the Cuesta de Belén in the Spanish city of Sanlúcar de Barrameda (Cádiz) Las Covachas were declared a Historic-Artistic Monument in 1978, along with the Palace of the Dukes of Medina Sidonia, a building to which they are attached.
+They are part of the Historic-Artistic Complex of Sanlúcar de Barrameda, declared as such in 1973 and were declared an Asset of Cultural Interest in 2007.

 Wikipedia: Las Covachas de Sanlúcar de Barrameda (ES)